Japanese kitchen knife

+Handle

 Western handles have a bolster and a full or partial tang.
-These handles are often heavier but are smaller in volume and surface area than most Japanese handles.
-The scale materials are often synthetic or resin-cured wood and are non-porous.
-Chefs who prefer the feel of a Western handle enjoy a more handle-heavy balance and grip the handle closer to the blade.
+These handles are often heavier, but are smaller in volume and surface area than most Japanese handles.
+The scale handle materials are often synthetic or resin-cured engineered wood and are non-porous.
+Chefs who prefer the feel of a Western handle, enjoy a more handle-heavy balance and grip the handle closer to the blade.
 This allows for more weight in the cut.

-Japanese handles, on the other hand are often made of ho wood which is burned in and friction fitted to a hidden tang.
-A buffalo horn bolster caps the handle-blade junction and prevents any splitting.
+Japanese handles, on the other hand are traditionally made of ho wood which is burned in and friction-fitted to a hidden tang.
+The wood is porous and fine-grained, which makes it less likely to split and retain its grip.
+A metal collar or buffalo horn bolster caps the handle-blade junction and further reduces the possibility splitting.
 This allows easy installation and replacement.
-The wood is porous and fine-grained, which makes it less likely to split and retain its grip.

 More decorative woods, such as ebony, yew, cherry, or chestnut, may be made into handles, though they are heavier and often charred on the outside to improve grip and water resistance.
 If they are not cured well or properly cared for, these decorative woods will crack more easily when exposed to moisture.

-Pak, or Pakka wood is a laminated wood also used on less expensive knives commonly replacing either the buffalo horn bolster or both the bolster and the handle.
-As it is held in a synthetic resin it is not porous and is waterproof.
+Pak or Pakka wood is a composite material of laminated wood bound in a synthetic resin matrix.
+It has the advantages of that is more durable, not porous and so waterproof, and is less likely to split.
+It is used on less expensive knives commonly replacing either the buffalo horn bolster, or both the bolster and the handle.
 The most common wood variant is chestnut.

-The most common shape is an octagon which is made with a slight taper towards the blade.
-Another common shape is the d shape, which is an oval handle with a ridge running along the same side as the edge bevel (right side of handle for a right handed knife).
-A chef that prefers a knife with more weight in the blade, their knife to be lighter overall, to have a larger handle, or one who wants to replace their knife handle more easily, will often turn to a Japanese handle.
+The most common cross-sectional shape is an octagon, which is made with a gradual taper towards the blade.
+Another common shape is the D-shape, which is an oval handle with a ridge running along the same side as the edge bevel, (right side of handle for a right-handed knife).

-Blades

-Traditional Western knives are made with a double bevel, which tapers symmetrically to the cutting edge on each side.
-Single bevel knives, which only taper to one side (typically the right), can require more care and expertise when using.
-Japan adopted French and German cutlery ideas during the Meiji period in the late 19th century, integrating them into Japanese cutting techniques and culture.
-Japanese knives are often flatter than their European counterparts.
+A chef who prefers a knife with more weight in the blade, their knife to be lighter overall, to have a larger handle, or one who wants to replace their knife handle more easily, will often turn to a Japanese handle.